MDallah/RTL-AI/README.md

 1. Download or clone this repository
 2. Open your browser and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the `RTF AI` folder
+4. Click "Load unpacked" and select the `RTL AI` folder
 5. The extension is now installed!

 ### Firefox